dexter1918/Task_-Level1_Linux_Module/README.md

   * Now run `nano internsctl.1` to edit the source file in nano text editor.
 Copy and paste and following script into the source file or write it from yourself, following the conventions and syntax.

     ```shell
+       .\" Manual (man) page for internsctl
+       .\" Reach at sksalmanhaider@outlook.com in cas of errors or typos.
+       .TH internsctl 1 "28 December 2020" "0.1.0" "Custom Command"
+       .SH NAME
+       internsctl
+       .SH SYNOPSIS
+       nuseradd [USERNAME]
+       .SH DESCRIPTION
+       nuseradd is high level shell program for adding users to LDAP server.
+On Debian, administrators should usually use nuseradd.debian(8) instead.
+       .SH OPTIONS
+       The nuseradd does not take any options.
+However, you can supply username.
+       .SH SEE ALSO
+       useradd(8), passwd(5), nuseradd.debian(8)
+       .SH BUGS
+       No known bugs.
+       .SH AUTHOR
+       Sk Salman Haider

     ```